 What is Linear Programming?

-In here, the variables are non-negative and satisfy a set of linear inequalities (called linear constraints) and the problems have the goal to find the optimal value (maximum or minimum) of a linear function of several variables (called objective function) with respect to the conditions.
+Here, the variables are non-negative and satisfy a set of linear inequalities (called linear constraints), and the problems have the goal of finding the optimal value (maximum or minimum) of a linear function of several variables (called objective function) with respect to the conditions.
 Variables are sometimes called decision variables and are non-negative in nature.

 In an objective function, the optimal solution of any point in the feasible region gives the optimal value (maximum or minimum).